How to Approach Picture Study

 - Have the child look silently at the picture again for one minute.
 Suggest that they shut their eyes.
 Ask if they can they see a complete colored picture in their mind.
 If not, they should have another look.

 - Turn the picture face down and have the child describe it in as much detail as possible.
 If the lesson is being done with multiple children, have them each listen carefully to one another and describe in turn but not repeat what has already been said.
-(Don’t worry if these descriptions [narrations] are vague and short at first, with practice they will become vivid, detailed descriptions).
+(Don’t worry if these descriptions, which are essentially narrations, are vague and short at first.
+With practice they will become vivid, detailed descriptions).

-- Turn the picture back over and look again to see if any parts have been left out or if any details are not clear in the mind.
+- Turn the picture over and look again to see if any parts have been left out, or if any details are not clear in the mind.

 - Finally, have a last silent look at the picture.
 There should now be a photograph of this picture in the mind that stays for life.

 - Optional: display the picture somewhere in the home with an easel or book stand.

 Philosophy of Teaching: